jkmin687/jkmin687.github.io/README.md

 It is a pleasure to meet you.
 I am a passionate and dedicated graduate from Georgia State University's J. Mack Robinson College of Business, majoring in Computer Information Systems with a concentration in cybersecurity and hands-on experience in cloud risk assessment, compliance, and threat mitigation.
 Coupled with a professional legal background with a detail-oriented mindset, documentation skills, clear communication skills, sensitive evidence handling, and a passion for more.
 I would love to show how I may use these skills to bring value to your team.

-## Objective

-Entry-level GRC Analyst with hands-on experience in risk assessments, policy development, and control monitoring including, but not limited to, NIST, ISO 27001, and SOC 2.
-Skilled in risk register management, compliance tracking, and translating technical data into actionable GRC strategies.

 ## Skills